What this post is about

 - Avoid cliché phrases and rather ask constructive questions

 Good customer management starts with properly responding to inquiries, reacting to feedback, and taking input seriously.
 Failed communication can go viral on the internet in seconds and cause a major setback to a company's image.
 Yet it's the little things that set the right tone for customer support.
-We have five tips for you that will make it easy to inspire your customers with your service.
+We have five tips for you that will make your customers love you.

 Customers want to talk to people who take their needs seriously.
 Communication with a real person is a prerequisite for a fruitful conversation - both in verbal and written form.